LukeSmithxyz/mutt-wizard/README.md

 User of Arch-based distros can also install mutt-wizard from the AUR as [mutt-wizard-git](https://aur.archlinux.org/packages/mutt-wizard-git/).

 The mutt-wizard is run with the command `mw`.
-It also installs the `mailsync` command.
 Once everything is setup, you'll use `neomutt` to access your mail.

 - `mw add` -- add a new email account
 - `mw ls` -- list existing accounts
 - `mw pass` -- revise an account's password
 - `mw delete` -- delete an added account
+- `mw sync` -- sync all mail accounts and update notmuch database
 - `mw purge` -- delete all accounts and settings
-- `mw cron` -- toggle/configure a cronjob to sync mail

 ## Dependencies